Highpoint2000/TEFLoggerApp/README.md

 - Individual files are merged before uploading

 ## History:

+### Version 2.4 (only works from TEF Firmware from v2.11.21 and Android Smartphones!)

+- Design and function is now compatible with Android 15
+- Radio text can be optionally switched on
+- Long press on the checkboxes of the CSV files selects or deselects all files
+- Minor code optimizations

 ### Version 2.3 (only works from TEF Firmware from v2.11.21 and Android Smartphones!)